Places & Attractions

 The fortress was built in 1648 by Chhoyje Minjur Tempa well trusted follower of Zhabdrung.
 It is the ancestral home of the royal family.
 Both the first and the second Kings ruled the country from here.
 All fours Kings held the post of Trongsa Penlop (honorary govennor) prior to being crown King.
 The fortress is in a massive structure with many levels which slope down the contours of a hill on which it perches.
 Because of its highly strategic position as the only connecting route between east and west, the Trongsa Penlop was able to control the whole of the eastern region effectively for centuries.

 It served as the watch tower in the olden days when Bhutan had many Tibetan invasions.
-Now it is converted into a museum where one can depict many antiques and the Royal dress codes.
+Now it is converted into a Royal Heritage Museum.
+The Museum is dedicated to the Monarchs of Bhutan & its art focusing on research and preservation of historically significant cultural events and activities, and to share them with the next generation.

 The Kuenga Rabten village is toward the south of Trongsa about 25 km.
 Kuenga Rabten Dzong, the palace of the second King, overlooking the villages with the sight of a long and big water falls can be seen.
 Just above the palace, a few minutes’ walk will bring you to a Nunnery where hundreds of nuns ARE in practice of Buddhism.